HomeBlogMarketingSEO9+ SEO Metrics You Should Be Measuring

 How to measure it?

-Just like bounce rate, you get the average session duration with Google Analytics.
-Under all traffic you’ll choose channels and then look at organic search.
+Like bounce rate, you get the average session duration with Similarweb Traffic Analytics.
+Under all traffic, choose channels and then look at organic search.
 The tool provides a breakdown per keyword and landing page, including bounce rate and average session duration.

 To understand user behavior, you’ll need a more comprehensive set of engagement metrics and more analytics from tools like Similarweb.